EllieSadler/ellie-zsh/docs/zsh.md

 ## 15. Create a select menu

-[This article](TODO:add-link) has a helpful breakdown on how to create a select menu and the different options available, but below is an example of what you will likely use the most.

-An additional way to accomplish this can be found in the select-option utility function ([see section](TODO:add-link)).
+Below is an example of how to create a select menu.

 ``` sh
 local items=(